UN Talks Deadlocked, Detached From Climate Emergency - UrduPoint

 The United States, which is leaving the Paris agreement, has aggressively blocked any provisions that might leave them and other developed countries on the hook for damages that could total more than $150 billion per year by 2025, observers and diplomats have said.

-In a statement AOSIS nations accused Australia, the United States, Canada, Russia, India, China, and Brazil of "a lack of ambition that also undermines ours".
+In a statement, the Association of Small Island States coalition accused Australia, the United States, Canada, Russia, India, China, and Brazil of "a lack of ambition that also undermines ours".

 The talks received a shot in the arm Friday after the EU pledged to make the bloc carbon-neutral by 2050 despite the refusal of Poland -- a major emitter -- to sign on.